With the new year comes a new Form W4. The form has not changed much, if at all since it had a

 to be able to complete this option during your first day on a new job.
 If you choose this option

-you’ll most likely need to do it at home with your spouse present and with paystubs at hand.
+you’ll most likely need to do it at home with your spouse present and with paystubs at hand. - Option b: You use the Multiple Job Worksheet on Page 3 of Form W-4.

-• If you have two jobs, or if you and your spouse each have one job, using this option is
+- If you have two jobs, or if you and your spouse each have one job, using this option is

 simple enough.
 You’ll need to know how much each of you makes in a year.
 You’ll use